Viktoriya-dem/Frequent-bytes/README.md

-//# Frequent-bytes
+# Frequent-bytes
-//Output to the console the most frequent byte from a file
+Output to the console the most frequent byte from a file